Laknath1996/oldweb/_pages/01_Home.md

 * August 20, 2020.
 One paper accepcted to IEEE International Conference on Systems, Man and Cybernetics 2020, Toronto, Canada.

+* July 23, 2020.
+Completed my period as the Chairperson of the IEEE EMBS Student Branch Chapter at University of Moratuwa for thr term 2019/20

 * June 25, 2020.
 Conducted a workshop on "MATLAB for Signal Processing, Analog/ Digital Communication, Electronic Circuit Simulation and Digital Image Processing" at the Institute of Engineering Technology, Katunayake, Sri Lanka.

+* June 24, 2020.
+IEEE EMBS Student Branch Chapter at University of Moratuwa was awarded the Regional Best Student Chapter Award for the year 2019.

 * May 4-8, 2020.
 Virtually attended 45th International Conference on Acoustics, Speech, and Signal Processing, Barcelona, Spain.

 * March 1, 2020.
 Joined the ENTC junior staff as a lecturer on contract.